-Matthew Bailey of Roanoke, Va., has been awarded the Lifeline Scholarship for full tuition and fee to attend Virginia Tech.
+Hannah Joyce of Fieldale, Va., has been awarded the Lifeline Scholarship for one-half tuition and fees to attend Virginia Tech.
 The Lifeline Scholarship is awarded on academic merit and is given to graduates of the Virginia Community College System (VCCS) with the highest grade point average (GPA).

 More than one-half of VCCS associate degree graduates continue on to a four-year institution.
 The purpose of the Lifeline Scholarship is to provide those students wanting to continue their education with additional incentive to excel in their studies at both the community college and at Virginia Tech.

 “As a land-grant institution committed to the Commonwealth, Virginia Tech has created the Lifeline Scholarship to help citizens continue their education and to furnish a ‘lifeline’ for future academic achievement,” said Barry Simmons, director of University Scholarships and Financial Aid at Virginia Tech.